prahladyeri/sqlite-gui/README.md

 # sqlite-gui
 Simple app to browse and edit tables in an SQLITE database file

 The only dependency is SQLITE .NET interop DLLs.
-You can install it from [https://system.data.sqlite.org](https://system.data.sqlite.org).
+You can install it from [https://system.data.sqlite.org](https://system.data.sqlite.org) if you want to build and run yourself.

 ![screenshot](/screenshot.png)